krystofl/krystofl.github.io/about.md

 In 2020, Ecogate made the Inc. 5000 list of the fastest-growing private companies in the United States!
 I am super proud of the team at Ecogate for making it happen.

-At the end of 2020, I joined [Wavemaker Labs](https://www.wavemakerlabs.com/), where we make robots do useful things like [flip burgers in fast food restaurants](https://misorobotics.com/), [mow lawns](https://www.grazemowing.com/), or [prepare pizza](https://www.piestro.com/).
-As Director of Software Engineering, I make sure our robots do the right things at the right time.
+Also in 2020, I joined [Wavemaker Labs](https://www.wavemakerlabs.com/), where we build robots that do useful things like [mow lawns](https://www.grazemowing.com/) or [make pizza](https://www.piestro.com/).
+As Director of Software Engineering, I made sure our robots do the right things at the right time.
 Here's Graze, our autonomous commercial lawn mower:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/CpipH2PxH20" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>